-To give just a few examples, recreational use of marijuana has been decriminalized in major U.S. cities like New York City and Philadelphia, while states like Colorado, Washington, and Alaska have legalized recreational Cannabis entirely.
-Moreover, nearly half the country has legalized the use of medical Cannabis — and it isn’t just the “blue states” you would expect.
-Traditionally conservative Montana and New Mexico have both enacted medical legalization laws, in addition to a long list of more predictable entries like California, New Jersey, Vermont, Connecticut, and of course, Massachusetts.
+To give just a few examples, recreational use of marijuana has been decriminalized in major U.S. cities like New York City and Philadelphia, while states like Colorado, Washington, and Alaska have legalized recreational cannabis entirely.
+Moreover, more than half the country has legalized the use of medical cannabis — and it isn’t just the “blue states” you would expect.
+Traditionally conservative Montana and New Mexico have both enacted medical legalization laws, in addition to a long list of more predictable entries like California, New Jersey, Vermont, Connecticut, and Massachusetts.

 Myth #2: Using Cannabis Will Give You Cancer